The Problem with Men

 “In a nation awash in violence, Ron Levant and Shana Pryor’s wise book contains a vital message for the moment: Men may be the perpetrators of almost all of this violence, but they are not the only ones at fault.
 Rather, reared to strongly endorse masculine norms, they learn habits that often harm women, children, the earth, and themselves.
 Dr. Levant understands that traditional masculinity can be positive with its emphasis on protecting and supporting others.
 But too often, protection becomes possession, support becomes suppression, and men use their physicality to dominate.
 Dr. Levant and Ms. Pryor are neither apologists nor prosecutors of men.
 In this ultimately hopeful book, they contend that given more and better options, most men would choose a type of masculinity that heals rather than harms.”

-—Neil Chethik, BSJ, Executive Director, Carnegie Center for Literacy & Learning; Author, FatherLoss: How Sons of all Ages Come to Terms With the Deaths of Their Dads and VoiceMale: What Husbands Really Think About Their Marriages, Their Wives, Sex, Housework, and Commitment
+—Neil Chethik, BSJ, Executive Director, Carnegie Center for Literacy & Learning; Author, FatherLoss: How Sons of All Ages Come to Terms With the Deaths of Their Dads and VoiceMale: What Husbands Really Think About Their Marriages, Their Wives, Sex, Housework, and Commitment

 “The Tough Standard is the most important book on men and masculinity available today, and it couldn’t come at a more opportune moment.
 At a time when sex and gender issues are confusing and conflicted, Dr. Levant and Ms. Pryor offer a scientifically sound exploration of what it means to be a good man in today’s world.
 Drawing on 45 years of experience as a leader in the field of men and masculinities, Dr. Levant gives us a book that will change lives for the better.
 Unlike many evidence-based experts, he shares his own personal journey as a husband, father, and a man.
 I highly recommend this book for all those who want to understand why men are the way they are and how we can expand our understanding of masculinity to become our best selves.”